Authentication Through the Ages Until FIDO

-FIDO is a term that’s commonly heard of in the passwordless-authentication space.
-In this blog post, we’ll discuss how passwordless-authentication mechanisms first emerged, and also learn how FIDO authentication works.
+Fast IDentity Online (FIDO) is a term that’s commonly used in the passwordless-authentication space.
+In this post, we’ll discuss how passwordless-authentication mechanisms first emerged, and also learn how FIDO authentication works.

 Authentication is the process of determining whether someone (or something) is who they claim to be.
 For example, when you access a software application or cloud system, you may enter your username and password, or use a social login.
 The system will then authenticate your details and log you in.